Selling a Home at Auction: Pros, Cons, and How to Get Started

 Is an auction right for your home sale?

-Your selling situation is unique to you, but if you answer “yes” to a majority of these questions, there’s a good chance that your property is fit for an auction sale:
+Your selling situation is unique to you, but if you answer “yes” to a majority of these questions, there’s a good chance that your property is a fit for an auction sale:

 • Do you need cash proceeds from the home sale right away?

-• Is the market changing fast and do you need to sell quickly?
+• Is the market changing fast, and do you need to sell quickly?

-• Is home inventory low and are buyers aggressively competing for property in your market?
+• Is home inventory low, and are buyers aggressively competing for property in your market?

 • Have you already found a new home?